shivashish44/mahi-bots/MahiMusic/README.md

-# Directory contents from IstkharMusic should be placed here.
+# Directory contents from MAHIMusic should be placed here.